Bertram A. Bone: Early years

 Bertram A. Bone was born on September 19, 1893, in San Diego, California, and studied high school there.
 Upon the graduation, he attended University of California, Berkeley and graduated with Bachelor of Science degree in civil engineering in April 1917.
 He was commissioned second lieutenant in the Marine Corps one month later and ordered to the Basic School for further officers' training.
 Bone was subsequently attached to the Marine barracks at Mare Island Navy Yard and ordered for his duty overseas.

 He was posted to the Marine detachment, American Legation in Peking, China, and spent next year and half with guard duties at American Embassy there.
 Bone returned to the United States in October 1919 and was attached to the Marine barracks at Naval Air Station San Diego.
 While there, he reached the rank of first lieutenant on June 4, 1920.
 Bone was ordered for his first tour of sea duty in February 1922, when he was attached to the Marine detachment aboard the cruiser USS Charleston.
-Abord that vessel, he served within Destroyer Squadrons, Pacific Fleet until his promotion to the rank of captain on June 15, 1923.
+Aboard that vessel, he served within Destroyer Squadrons, Pacific Fleet until his promotion to the rank of captain on June 15, 1923.

 He was then transferred to Marine Corps Base San Diego and served one year there, before was sent for the instruction at Marine Corps Schools, Quantico as a student of Company Officers' course.
-Bone graduated one year later and was appointed commanding officer of the Marine detachment aboard the aboard the battleships USS Tennessee.
+Bone graduated one year later and was appointed commanding officer of the Marine detachment aboard the battleships USS Tennessee.
 While aboard that vessel, he took part in the support actions of U.S. Marines during Second Nicaraguan Campaign.

 Bone was later detached from "Tennessee" and ordered to instruction at the Army Field Artillery School at Fort Sill, Oklahoma.
 Upon graduation, he served at Marine Corps Base Quantico until he was ordered to command the Marine detachment aboard the battleship USS Nevada.
 He was promoted to the rank of major on October 30, 1934, and ordered to course at Army Field Service Ordnance School at Metuchen, New Jersey.

 In January 1935, Bone was attached to the Bureau of Ordnance, Navy Department under Read Admiral Harold R. Stark.
 Bone was detached from Washington, D.C., in July 1938 and ordered for Senior Course at Marine Corps Schools, Quantico.
 He was then appointed instructor within reserve 15th Marine Regiment in San Diego.